Pecners/portfolio_website/content/post/spatial_buffer/index.markdown

 ## TL;DR

 Bisect a spatial polygon with a spatial line using `sf::st_buffer()` with `singleSide=TRUE`.
 For example, consider a road that runs east-west and bisects a city.
-Buffer on one side of that road to create a polygon that includes all portions of the city north or south of that road.
+Buffer on one side of that road to create a polygon that includes all portions of the city north or south of the road.

+If you're familiar with `sf` and `st_buffer()`, skip down to the [What I learned](#learned) section.

 ## Introduction

-Have you ever used a function in R for such a long time that you're sure you know how its capabilities, and then you find out you missed a key bit of functionality?
-This happened to me recently with the `sf::st_buffer()` function--I didn't realize you could limit a buffer to a single side.
+Have you ever used a function in R for such a long time that you're sure you know its capabilities, and then you find out you missed a key bit of functionality?
+This happened to me recently with the `sf::st_buffer()` function--I didn't realize you could limit a buffer to a single side!

 The purpose of this post is threefold:
 1. Explain the basic usage of the `sf::st_buffer()` function